Who Is Cuomo's Possible Successor, Lt. Gov. Kathy Hochul?

 ALBANY, N.Y.
 (CBSNewYork) — The controversy swirling around Gov. Andrew Cuomo even has some Democrats calling for his resignation.

-That puts a spotlight on the woman who would succeed him: Lt.
+That has put a spotlight on the woman who would succeed him, Lt.
 Gov. Kathy Hochul.READ MORE: Former Aide Refuses To Accept Gov. Cuomo’s Apology Amid Sexual Harassment Investigation; Gov. Stays Silent To Reporters’ Questions

 In her seventh year as lieutenant governor, Hochul has forged a reputation as personable and tireless, CBS2’s Tony Aiello reported.